pwr-Solaar/Solaar/docs/installation.md

 </details>

-Then disconnect your Logitech receivers and any USB- or Bluetooth-connected Logitech devices and re-connect them or just reboot your computer.
+Then disconnect your Logitech receivers and any USB- or Bluetooth-connected Logitech devices and re-connect them for the udev rule to take effect.
+Alternatively, you can just reboot your computer.

 ## Running from the download directory